 Everyone knows that kids go through "stages."
-What you probably don't know is that everything from the terrible twos to the trying teens and that threshold of adulthood crisis at 21 has an astrological explanation.
+What you probably don't know is that everything from the terrible twos to the trying teens and that threshold of adulthood crisis at 21 have an astrological explanation.
 Knowing what these influences are can increase your understanding of your child, give you more patience, provide guiding wisdom to help them navigate through it, and also inspire hope that yes, this, too shall pass.
 And don't think for a moment that once you get past 21 that these major events cease!
 That mid-life crisis and "empty nest syndrome" have astrological corollaries as well.

 Itís important to know the general theme of each astrological sign so you can understand how your child is "programmed, where s/he is going and thus prepare him or her for the journey.
 These are elements that will be ingrained in their psyche and will be there whether you like them or not; your child cannot do anything about his basic nature and neither can you.
 Ignoring this will not make those irritating qualities or behaviors go away; it will simply drive your child to other sources for whatever you donít provide.
 I donít have any problem admitting that I would do any number of things differently if I were raising my six children today.
 I wish Iíd had the benefit of astrology; it would have changed my tactics in a plethora of ways if Iíd had that insider information about what made each of them tick.
 Maybe I can improve some of my karma by sharing this information mingled with my experience.